pkalro/jekyll-now/_posts/2018-06-06-The-curious-case-of-Promise-cloning.md

   }, 1000);
 ```

-Although, **I DO NOT RECOMMEND** reusing promises as it is non standard.
+**I DO NOT RECOMMEND** reusing promises as it is non standard.
+However, Web developers have to cater to weird feature requirements at times.